-2018 saw sustained positive rate movement in business lines affected by the major loss events of 2017, including Property and Cargo within the Marine class, and similar momentum built in professional and financial lines as the year progressed.
+2018 saw sustained positive rate movement in business lines affected by the loss events of 2017, particularly Cargo, but were below expectations in US Property Catastrophe Reinsurance.
+Momentum built in the likes of Hull and Construction as the year progressed.
 The final quarter showed promising signs of the industry responding to a second year of heavy catastrophe related losses which again topped USD 100bn in the aggregate.
-These events weighed heavily on the performance of the Syndicate as they did for many others.
+These events weighed heavily on performance of the Syndicate as they did for many others, particularly in the US Property Binders class.

-In 2018, the Syndicate produced a loss of USD 43.1m (2017: loss of USD 119.0m).
-This primarily resulted from the high frequency of catastrophe events experienced in the year, specifically hurricanes Michael and Florence as well as another year of devastating California Wildfires but also an increase in frequency of large individual losses.
+In 2018, the Syndicate produced an overall loss of GBP 87.5m (2017: loss of GBP 18.6m).
+This primarily resulted from the high frequency of catastrophe events experienced in the year, specifically hurricanes Michael and Florence, as well as another year of devastating California Wildfires, but also an increase in frequency of large individual losses.

-In October 2017 AXIS completed the acquisition of Novae Group PLC, including Lloyd's Syndicate 2007.
-The business of Syndicate 2007 will be underwritten through the Syndicate from 1 January 2019 onwards.
+In October 2017 AXIS completed the acquisition of Novae Group PLC including Lloyd's Syndicate 2007.
+The business of Syndicate 2007 will be underwritten through Syndicate 1686 for the year 2019 onwards.